Blockfi Review: Pros & Cons, Fees, Security Examined

-There is an upper limitation as well.
+There is an upper limit as well.
 Blockfi pays approx. 6.2% annually for balances between 0.5 BTC – 25 BTC and 25 ETH – 250 ETH.
-Anything above those limits will see a interest rate diminish to 2%.
+Anything above those limits will see an interest rate diminish to 2%.

 Does the BlockFi Interest Account have withdrawal fees?

-Blockfi offer one free withdrawal per client per month.
+Blockfi offers one free withdrawal per month per client.
 After that, their primary custodian Gemini passes on a withdrawal fee of either 0.0025 BTC or 0.0015 ETH.